view7677/java-interview-questions/pages/JSP.md

 400: It means the request was bad.
 401: It means request was not authorized.
 404: It means the resource requested was not found.
-503: It means the service is not available.42.
-What is the meaning of Accept attribute in HTTP header?
+503: It means the service is not available.
+#### 42. What is the meaning of Accept attribute in HTTP header?
 In HTTP header, Accept attribute is used to specify the MIME types that a HTTP client or browser can handle.
 MIME type is the identifier for specifying the type of file/data that we are planning to pass over the internet.

 #### 43. What is the difference between Expression and Scriptlet in JSP?
 We use Expression in a JSP to return a value and display it at a specific location.
 It is generally used for dynamically print